nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ## 5. FAQ (Frequently Asked Questions)

+Here are some questions that you might want to ask me:

 **Q**: How do I _transfer my data_ to another computer? <br>
 **A**: Install me in the other computer and overwrite the empty data file I create with